humhub/humhub/protected/humhub/docs/guide/developer/overview.md

 custom modules.

 Other languages used throughout the platform, besides PHP, are JavaScript, HTML, SQL and CSS/Less.
-HumHub is based on the Model-View-Controller (MVC) pattern and uses frontend technologies such as [jQuery](https://jquery.com/), [Bootstrap](http://getbootstrap.com/) and [Less](http://lesscss.org/).
+HumHub is based on the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern and uses frontend technologies such as [jQuery](https://jquery.com/), [Bootstrap](http://getbootstrap.com/) and [Less](http://lesscss.org/).

-In this guide, you will find all the necessary information to customize your HumHub installation and implement your own modules.
+In this guide you will find all the necessary information to customize your HumHub installation and implement your own modules.

 As HumHub is based on the [Yii 2.0 PHP Framework](http://www.yiiframework.com/) make sure you're also familiar with the basic concepts of this framework: